DiegoVilla27/angular-resolvers/README.md

 # Angular Resolvers

+How to use Resolvers in Angular!

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.4.

-How to use Resolvers in Angular!

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `ng serve` for a dev server and navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Commits